lohzhunyewcs/Automated-Active-Surveillance-System-in-the-Detection-of-Cold-Steel-Weapons/README.md

 2) git clone https://github.com/ultralytics/yolov3 into dl_models
 3) Copy our detect.py to replace theirs
 4) Download our config and weights and put it into their respective folders.
+5) Download the knifes.names and put under data folder

 ## Dependencies
 We recommend using `pip` to install the necessary Python modules.